Birth and Naming

 Those who wish to divorce who had a Jewish wedding ceremony and a ketubah must obtain a Get.
 Gittin may be obtained through the auspices of the Reform Rabbis of Greater Toronto.
-For further information, please call the Temple office, Ext.
-5.
+For further information, please speak to Jaye at ext.
+108.

 Death and Mourning

-If there is an emergency or has been a death in your family, please contact the Temple office and speak with Mary Anne Handler at Ext.
-5. If it is after office hours, on Shabbat, Sunday or Statutory or Jewish holidays, please contact pager # 416 794 9461.
-Someone will be in touch with you as soon as possible.
+If there is an emergency or has been a death in your family, please contact the Temple office and press ‘0’.
+If it is after office hours, on Shabbat, Sunday or Statutory or Jewish holidays, please press 111.
 Rabbi Weiss and Tara Abrams, Cantorial Soloist, perform funeral and burial services for members and their family members.